swiftlang/swift/docs/Modules.rst

 .. admonition:: TODO

-  None of this works yet, and indeed has not yet been agreed upon.
+  None of this works yet.

 .. admonition:: FIXME